 2020 was a crucial year for educational institutions, forced by the COVID-19 pandemic to rethink procedures, dismantle paradigms, and search for new online teaching tools to ensure continuity of education for students under lockdown.

-Pending the full development of the vaccination campaigns that began in winter 2020 in several states, remote learning is still a structural component of the post-COVID-19 education world.
+Remote learning is still a structural component of the post-COVID-19 education world.
 And it will likely continue to maintain its importance in the years to come.

-What are the challenges in remote learning?
+What are the most common challenges in remote learning?

 At the outbreak of the pandemic, schools encountered numerous technical difficulties in setting up online teaching pathways, which impacted the learning outcomes of students and particularly disadvantaged students.